sasha-cz/mock_api/README.md

 # mock_api

 ## Project Overview
-My goal was to create a simple mock API for testing purposes and deploy it.
+My goal was to create a simple mock API for testing purposes and deploy it on Render.com.
 To achieve this, I created a database file containing the API data as well as a small backend for deployment.
 Additionally, I implemented API key authentication to test this functionality in other projects.

 ## Key Learnings
 ### From `http.server` to Flask